justinhj/minbpe-cc/README.md

 Train shakespeare 20s
 Train taylorswift 3.3s

+May 31st

+Train shakespeare 1.52s
+Train taylorswift 0.264s
+Train bible 5.7s

-* TODO When calculating the most frequent pair can you track the changes iteratively in a map instead of doing the actual swaps in a big vector
+* WIP When calculating the most frequent pair can you track the changes iteratively in a map instead of doing the actual swaps in a big vector